 The price of a new dirt bike for adults greatly varies because there are many different brands as well as types and sizes of bikes.
 For a top name brand dirt bike, you can expect to spend $5,000-12,000, with a new trail dirt bike for adults on the low end and the best MX or dual sport bikes at the high end.

 However, you have more affordable options when considering a used dirt bike or a cheap dirt bike brand.
 You can get a good dirt bike that’s used but reliable for less than $2000.

 If you want a brand new off-road motorcycle for adults under 2000, you’ll have to pick one of the off-brand dirt bikes, which have some positive and some negative features, which I’ll cover later in this article.
 They can work great if you just want a starter dirt bike to first see if you want to continue dirt biking.

 I consider an enduro dirt bike to be a high performance trail bike.
 An example would be the Yamaha YZ250FX.
 They are a lot more expensive than a trail bike, such as the TTR230, because of all of the technology and R&D.

 Trail bikes don’t change that much over 5-10 years, so dirt bikes brands don’t have to invest in new equipment to change them.
 This saves money, as well as time, which equates to more money.

-Enduro bikes continue to get better because the companies keep investing time and money to test and and tune them.
-This is why they are so expensive compared to a beginner trail bike
+Enduro bikes continue to get better because dirt bike companies keep investing time and money to test and tune them.
+This is why they are so expensive compared to a beginner trail bike.

 What type of dirt bike do you need?